 Council and Committee meetings are held on the second Tuesday of each month and the Council Assessment Panel (CAP) meetings are held on the fourth Wednesday of each month.

-Council, Committee and DAP meetings are open to the public and media except on occasions where there is discussion of confidential items relating to, for example, staff or legal matters.
+Council, Committee and CAP meetings are open to the public and media except on occasions where there is discussion of confidential items relating to, for example, staff or legal matters.
 Meetings are held in the Council Chambers situated at 62 Commercial Road, Port Adelaide.

 The ordinary meetings of Council will be held in the Council Chamber,